signal-flags/signalflags-org/content/flags/b.md

 categories: [flags, alphabet]
 ---

-Some text for flag a.
+Some text for flag b.

 Isn't it great?